FAQ

 Are there per-IP or per-call limits?

 NotifyRelay is rate-limited at 10 requests per minute per IP (enforced via express-rate-limit, HTTP 429 on breach).
-Screenshot and PDF Render have per-IP daily limits (contact sean@melis.ai for details).
-The other 13 services have no published rate limit.
+PDF Render has per-IP daily limits (contact sean@melis.ai for details).
+The other 14 services have no published rate limit.
 For bulk volume (>10,000 calls/month), email to arrange an internal key with monthly invoicing.

 What chains and currencies are supported?